janKekanSan/jankekansan.github.io/pages/lipu/what-is-toki-pona-lili.md

 "Toki" describes talking, conversation, language, thinking, and many similar things.

-"Pona" describes good things like being positive, friendly, trustworthy, and more.
+"Pona" describes good things like being friendly, positive, trustworthy, and more.

 Together, "Toki Pona" can refer to friendly conversation, positive thought, or "good language".

 ---

-You can always use more words to be more specific, but a ton of fun comes from asking, "how can I say this, simply?"
+You can always use more words to be more specific, but a ton of fun comes from asking, "Can I say this more simply?"

 Because of that, Toki Pona feels a bit like a puzzle or a game.